 Patient Satisfaction Statistics Over Time

 Patient satisfaction with collagen-stimulating treatments is not judged immediately after treatment.
 Instead, outcomes are assessed over time, as results develop gradually.
-This longer view gives a more accurate picture of how patients truly feel about their results.
+Clinical satisfaction assessments are most commonly conducted at 6, 12, and 24 months, giving a more accurate picture of how patients truly feel about their results.

 Here’s what long-term satisfaction data shows:

-1. Satisfaction Is Measured at Multiple Time Points – Studies assess patients at several stages rather than just shortly after treatment.
+Satisfaction Is Measured at Multiple Time Points: Studies assess patients at several stages rather than just shortly after treatment, with follow-up commonly extending beyond 12–24 months.
 This approach reflects how results evolve rather than relying on early impressions.

-2. Long-Term Satisfaction Rates Are Consistently High – Many studies report satisfaction rates above 80% at long-term follow-up.
+Long-Term Satisfaction Rates Are Consistently High: Many studies report satisfaction rates above 80–90% at long-term follow-up.
 These figures suggest strong acceptance and confidence in outcomes over time.

 These trends highlight why time matters when judging success.
 When improvement unfolds gradually, expectations align better with reality.
 This leads to higher confidence, greater comfort, and satisfaction that strengthens rather than diminishes over time.